 When will I find out?

-We’re aiming to get back to everyone by 17 July.
+Applications close 28 February, and we’re aiming to get back to everyone by 4 March.
 To be on the safe side, we’re asking people to pencil in their calendar the dates of any sets they’ve applied to join.
 The turnaround time between applications closing and our first sets starting is quite short, so this feels like a sensible thing to do!

 How do I apply?